Voivodic/dotfiles/README.md

-Set the initial configuration for the terminal, neovim and tmux in a linux environment.
+Set the initial configuration for the terminal, neovim, and tmux in a Linux environment.
 All the configurations are (tiny) modifications of the AMAZING tutorials of [typecraft](https://www.youtube.com/@typecraft_dev).

 It should install/set: